 - Unsafe Driving during Bad Weather (rain, sleet, ice, snow)

-Attorney Joe Brad Brock is prepared to analyze the accident to determine what negligent actions resulted in your injuries.
+Attorney Joe Brad Brock is prepared to analyze the facts of your accident to determine what negligent actions resulted in your injuries.
 The goal is to prove negligence on the part of the responsible parties through the collection of relevant evidence and documentation.
 This could mean a drug test for the truck driver, reports of long work hours, evidence of improper truck maintenance, or witnessing a traffic law violation.
 Attorney Joe Brad Brock will leave no stone unturned as he works to build a rock-solid personal injury claim.

 The massive size of most semi-trucks can lead to severe injuries after an accident with one or more vehicles.
 Depending on the types of injuries you suffered and the severity of your injuries, you could be eligible for additional compensation.
 Some of the more common truck accident injuries are: